 I wish there were easy ways for artists to make art and sell it with ease.
 But that, too, is wishful thinking.
 I have out-sized but doable, aspirations to grow my business.
 I want to reach and help thousands of artists, but there is no easy way for me either.

 Like you, I have to figure it out and do it myself.
-Like you reading this blog for insight, advice or inspiration, I have “go to” advisers whose tips, tools and training help me make wise choices and take smart actions.
+Like you reading this blog for insight, advice, or inspiration, I have “go-to” advisers whose tips, tools, and training help me make wise choices and take smart actions.

 Imagine I help 2,000 artists sell just $1,000 more in art with my advice.
 That adds up to an extra $2 million income added to my artist community.
 The thought of making that kind of impact inspires and motivates me.
-I’m being very conservative here.
+I’m very conservative here.
 It’s more likely you will make multiple thousands more by implementing my advice, which will dwarf my $2 million extra income goal.

 I don’t know how many of your artworks sold add up to $1,000.
 But I am confident if you learn from me a few ways to sell four or five more pieces each year it will add up to multiple thousands of extra lifetime income.
 If you follow my suggestion to develop 100 or more direct buying collectors, you are well on your way to enjoying the success you crave and an income to prove it.

 Just as with suggesting a 100 collector goal for you, I use quantifying my goals and the results they will produce to stay turned on and focused on keeping the main thing the main thing.
 You should do the same with your career goals.
 Tie specific, quantifiable desired results to your goals.
-It will make them more real, inspiring and motivating for you.
+It will make them more real, inspiring, and motivating for you.

 If I did not know in my heart artists can learn to sell many thousands more of their art from what I teach them, I’d hang it up.
-If it were just about money for me, I could use what I know and make bank with ethical Internet marketing drop shipping Amazon and Alibaba products, or generating leads for small businesses or any number of other profitable niches.
+If it were just about money for me, I could use what I know and make bank with ethical Internet marketing dropshipping Amazon and Alibaba products, or generating leads for small businesses or any number of other profitable niches.

 Just using my knowledge and experience to make money does not float my boat.
 I am on a mission to make a difference in the lives of artists who follow me.
 You can thank my mother.
-She a was an exceptional fine artist, but never got to prove it.
+She was an exceptional fine artist, but never got to prove it.
 She was too busy being a widow raising six kids.
 If you follow me and find success, there is a little nod to her when you do.

 Altruism aside, I expect to make money, too.
 I would be a hypocrite to encourage you to become successful and profitable if I didn’t follow my advice to do the same.

-I realize to reach my lofty goals, I will have to work my ass off to make it happen.
-There is no one standing in the wings ready to do my heavy lifting for me.
+I realize to reach my lofty goals; I will have to work my ass off to make it happen.
+There is no one standing in the wings, ready to do my heavy lifting for me.
 As I go forward and gain momentum, I will hire help.
 It is part of the plan.
 For now, it’s me against the elements.
-I relish the challenge even though it makes me weary at times.
-Working everyday with the goal of replacing yourself in every aspect you can is a great goal to have.
+I relish the challenge even though it wears me out some times.
+Working every day to replace yourself in every aspect, you can is a great goal to have.

 My experience is most artists are on their own.
-Their family and friends have their own water to carry or are not qualified or capable to help.
-If you are the quintessential solopreneur, you need to figure out how to get the greatest results from a least effort.
+Their family and friends have their water to carry or are not qualified or capable to help.
+If you are the quintessential solopreneur, you need to figure out how to get the most significant results from a least effort.
 If you work towards the goal of replacing yourself as soon as possible, you are on to something.
 There is nothing wrong with delegating when you can afford to do it.
 Wait until you have systems in place to train someone to fill your business and marketing roles.